blekenbleu/Fake8/README.md

 This leverages the **SimHub Custom Serial devices** plugin user interface:
 ![](Fake8.png)
 ... while much of the heavy lifting gets done by this `Fake8` plugin.
-Sadly, `Custom Serial devices` user interface control properties are local
-and cannot be accessed by another plugin, such as `Fake8`.
+Sadly, `Custom Serial devices` user interface Settings are local to that plugin and inaccessible by `Fake8`.
 Consequently, [the `Custom Serial devices` profile](https://raw.githubusercontent.com/blekenbleu/SimHub-profiles/main/Fake8.shsds) must send those control settings via `Fake8` Serial port.
+Overhead is minimized by using simple NCalc expressions to generate setting change messages.
-Incoming `Fake8` serial data will generally combine Arduino and `Fake8` strings.
+Incoming `Fake8` serial data to SimHub's **Custom Serial** plugin will generally combine Arduino and `Fake8` strings.

 `Fake8` to Arduino will approximate MIDI protocol, with:
 - only first message 8-bit characters having msb ==1